Categories

 • A cache has been added so that a static version of pages is available.

 From these changes alone, we have seen a massive improvement on the redesigned page’s carbon emissions.
-An example is our jobs page that previously emitted 1.09 grams of carbon per visit, now emits 0.30 grams of carbon; a 72% reduction!!! in carbon emissions.
+An example is our jobs page which previously emitted 1.09 grams of carbon per visit, now emits 0.30 grams of carbon; a 72% reduction!!! in carbon emissions.

 Find out more by visiting our Artificial Intelligence page to view publications and resources, join us for events and discover what AI has to offer through our range of interactive online demos.